The Church Year

 The Sacred Triduum

-The summit of the year: the Lord's Passion, death, burial, and Resurrection.
+The Lord's Supper, Passion, death, burial, and Resurrection.

 Easter

-Fifty days of joy in the risen Christ, ending in the gift of the Holy Spirit.
+Fifty days of joy in the risen Christ, ending at Pentecost.

 Ordinary Time